scottgallant/coding-class-part-2/README.md

 * Click button => alert random num between 0 and 20 but round down
 * Add input for "name"
 * Click button => alert "name is cool"
 * Play with Dom object.
-Append p
+Append p to DOM
+* Discuss methods and properties
 * Click button and updated DOM
+* Create Mad Lib